Lost in a Whirlpool and not escaping

 Life’s accidents and emergencies – how do you cope, adjust and make sense of it all?

-And then fitting it all in the stages of life – birth, marriage, career and death – and especially before or after mid life (around 45 yrs).
+And then fitting it all in the stages of life – schooling, partner relationships, work and career and retirement– and especially before or after mid life.

 Whirlpool of Emotion